jorenaud/btcmovi/README.md

+# BTCmovi
-# Frontend of BTCmovi to exchange between bitcoin and the other coins
+Frontend of BTCmovi to exchange between bitcoin and the other coins